12 min readBy Heart Hippo Medical Team

 PalpitationsHeart RacingTachycardiaSVTEmergency Signs

 That sudden racing heartbeat can be terrifying.
-Whether it happens when you stand up, during exercise, or seemingly out of nowhere, heart palpitations affect millions of people.
-But not all rapid heartbeats are created equal—some are completely harmless, while others can be life-threatening.
+Whether it happens when you stand up, during exercise, or seemingly out of nowhere, heart palpitations are a common reason people seek medical care.
+But not all rapid heartbeats are the same: some reflect normal physiology, some reflect treatable non-cardiac triggers, and some reflect arrhythmias that need closer evaluation.

 Understanding Palpitations: More Than Just a Fast Heartbeat